KannonZenetism/the-red-archive/the-chronological-defense.md

 ### Love: A Metaphysical Perspective *(Jan 19, 2019)*

 - **Dual love as motion law:**
-  Differentiates inward-focused “rational love” and outward-focused “earthly love,” prefiguring **🔺 centropic** contra **🔻 entropic** motion.
+  Differentiates inward-focused "rational love" and outward-focused "earthly love," prefiguring **🔺 centropic** contra **🔻 entropic** motion.

 - **Love as ∴ Synthesis:**
-  Plato’s “yearning of diversification for unification” affirms **∴** as the harmonizing operator.
+  Plato's "yearning of diversification for unification" affirms **∴** as the harmonizing operator.

 - **Acclivous arc (↑):**
-  The soul’s **acclivous** movement “from particulars to imparticulars,” reuniting with the supreme principle.
+  The soul's **acclivous** movement "from particulars to imparticulars," reuniting with the supreme principle.

 - **Cosmic love as field:**
   Mystical love defined as **impersonal structural impulse**, grounding Centropy as a universal organizing field.